-This evaluation supports our claim that connectionless transport distorts current policies.
-Worries about fragmentation have caused delayed and caused concern about key rollover and use of 2048-bit keys.
-More importantly, other designs have been dismissed because of reply sizes, such as proposals to decentralize signing authority for the DNS root which might lead to requiring TCP for root resolution [71].
+This evaluation supports our claim that connectionless transport distorts current operational and security policies.
+Worries about fragmentation have contributed to delay and concern about key rollover and use of 2048-bit keys.
+More importantly, other designs have been dismissed because of reply sizes, such as proposals to decentralize signing authority for the DNS root which might lead to requiring TCP for root resolution [82].
 For some, this requirement for TCP is seen as a significant technical barrier forcing use of shorter keys or limitations of algorithms.

 Finally, size can also preempt future DNS applications.
-Recent work has explored the use of DNS for managing trust relationships, so one might ask how DNS would be used if these constraints to response size were removed.
-We examine the PGP web of trust [62] as a trust ecosystem that is unconstrained by packet sizes.
+Recent work has explored the use of DNS for managing trust relationships (for example [68]), so one might ask how DNS would be used if these constraints to response size problem current DNS with T-DNS (why) packet size limitations guarantee: 512 B, typical: 1500 B 64 kB source spoofing spoof-detection depends on source ISP most cost pushed back to spoofer (SYN cookies in TCP) privacy (stub-to-recursive) vulnerable to eavesdropping privacy (from TLS encryption) (recursive-to-authoritative) aggregation at recursive aggregation, or optional TLS were removed.
+We examine the PGP web of trust [71] as a trust ecosystem that is unconstrained by packet sizes.
 Rather than a hierarchy, key authentication PGP builds a mesh of signatures, so 20% of keys show 10 or more signatures, and well connected keys are essential to connecting the graph.
-PGP public keys with 4 signatures exceeds 4kB, and about 40% of keys have 4 signatures or more [62].
-If DNS either grows to consider non-hierarchical trust, or if it is simply used to store such information [82], larger replies will be important.
+PGP public keys with 4 signatures exceeds 4kB, and about 40% of keys have 4 signatures or more [71].
+If DNS either grows to consider non-hierarchical trust, or if it is simply used to store such information [94], larger replies will be important.